-Methamphetamine affects a number of the brain’s neurotransmitters, but the most affected is dopamine, or the pleasure neurotransmitter.
+Methamphetamine affects a number of the brain’s neurotransmitters, but the most affected is dopamine or the pleasure neurotransmitter.
 When triggered, dopamine sends pleasure signals to various parts of the body and brain and is then stored for later use.
 When a person uses meth, an excess of dopamine is released into the brain causing users to feel an excess of pleasure or a high.
 Unlike normal brain functionality, the dopamine released is not recycled and stored for later, which in turn overstimulates the brain.
 Instead, it remains in the body until the high is replaced with the crash of unpleasant feelings.
 In order to replicate that feeling and avoid the crash, users will want more of the drug at higher doses.

 - How long does meth stay in your system?

 The half-life of meth is relatively long and can range from 10 to 12 hours for most people.
 In other words, during that 10 to 12 hours, 50 percent of the meth that was ingested would be out of your system.
 Based on the half-life, meth may show up in your body for nearly three days following the most recent use.
 How meth is administered can affect the half-life and how long the drug stays in your body.
-See more on metabolizing meth and its half-life.

 - How do I know if someone is on crystal meth?

 People on meth typically exhibit certain physical signs.
 If you’re wondering how to tell if someone is on crystal meth or is abusing crystal meth, symptoms of this drug can include being very awake or physically active and a reduced appetite.
 Behavioral signs include being very alert or physically active, reduced appetite and weight loss, outbursts or mood swings, and paranoia or hallucinations.
 Some of the more visible signs of meth use can include dilated pupils, extreme tooth decay, skin sores, exaggerated mannerisms, and rapid breathing.
-See more on how to know if someone is on crystal meth.

 DEA Diversion Control Division.
 “Methamphetamine.”
 July 2019.
 Accessed September 27.
 2019.